Bruce Onobrakpeya: Early years

-Bruce Onobrakpeya was born in Agbarha-Otor in Delta State, son of an Urhobo carver.
-He was raised as a Christian, but also learned the traditional beliefs.
+Bruce Onobrakpeya was born in Agbarha-Otor in Delta State, the son of an Urhobo carver.
+He was raised as a Christian but also learned the traditional beliefs.
 His family moved to Benin City, Edo State, when he was a child.
-He attended Western Boys High School, where he was taught art by Edward Ivehivboje, among other subjects.

-He also attended drawing classes at the British Council Art Club in Benin City.

-Onobrakpeya was inspired by the watercolour paintings of Emmanuel Erabor.
+He attended Western Boys High School, where he was taught art by Edward Ivehivboje.
+While in high school, he also attended drawing classes at the British Council Art Club in Benin City.
+During this time Onobrakpeya was inspired by the watercolour paintings of Emmanuel Erabor and a lecture given by Ben Enwonwu, art advisor to the Nigerian government.
 After leaving high school, Onobrakpeya was hired as an art teacher at the Western Boys High School (1953–56).
 In 1956 he left for Ondo, where he taught at the Ondo Boys High School for a year.

 Formal art education

-In October 1957 Onobrakpeya was admitted to the Nigerian College of Arts, Science and Technology, now the Ahmadu Bello University, Zaria.
+In October 1957, Onobrakpeya was admitted to the Nigerian College of Arts, Science and Technology, now the Ahmadu Bello University, Zaria.
 Funded by a Federal Government Scholarship, he was trained in the Western tradition of representational art.
 At the same time, he began to experiment with forms in relation to Nigerian folklore, myths and legends.
 Much of his work uses stylistic elements and compositions derived from traditional African sculpture and decorative arts.

-The Zaria Arts Society, later called the Zaria Rebels, was formed on 9 October 1958 by a group of art students at the college led by Uche Okeke with the aim of "decolonizing" the visual arts as taught by expatriate Europeans.
-Onobrakpeya has said that the college gave him technical skills but the Zaria Arts Society, a discussion group, shaped his perspectives as a professional artist.
-The society gave him the confidence to seek a personal expressive idiom.
+The Zaria Arts Society, a discussion group which would later be called the Zaria Rebels, was formed on 9 October 1958 by a group of art students at the college led by Uche Okeke, with the aim of "decolonizing" the visual arts as taught by expatriate Europeans.
+Onobrakpeya has said that the college gave him technical skills, but the Zaria Arts Society shaped his perspectives as a professional artist.
+The society gave him the confidence to seek a personal expressive idiom that would project a Nigerian identity.
 He elongated his figures, ignored perspective and evoked the supernatural through ambiguous decorations.

 Later career

 Onobrakpeya later attended a series of printmaking workshops in Ibadan, Oshogbo, Ife and Haystack Mountain School of Crafts, Maine, US.

 His first one-man exhibition was held in 1959 in Ughelli in the Niger Delta.

 Later he exhibited in the US, Italy, Zimbabwe, Germany, Britain, Kenya and elsewhere.

 Onobrakpeya was an important force in the renaissance in contemporary art in Nigeria.

 For many years he taught at St. Gregory's College, Lagos.

-Onobrakpeya created the Bruce Onobrakpeya Foundation, of which he is President, and which organises the annual Harmattan workshop in his home town of Agbara Otor, Delta State.

-The foundation is an artist-led Non-Governmental Organization formed in 1999.

-It aims to encourage the growth of art and culture by giving artists opportunities to gain skills, while increasing public awareness of African art and its benefits to society.

-The foundation organised the Amos Tutuola Show, Lagos (2000).

-It has participated in many other shows.
+Onobrakpeya created the Bruce Onobrakpeya Foundation, of which he is president, and which organises the annual Harmattan workshop in his hometown of Agbara Otor, Delta State.
+The foundation is an artist-led non-governmental organization, formed in 1999, which aims to encourage the growth of art and culture by giving artists opportunities to gain skills, while increasing public awareness of African art and its benefits to society.
+The foundation organised the Amos Tutuola Show, Lagos (2000) and has participated in many other shows.